Dinan: Attractions

 The medieval town on the hilltop has many fine old buildings, some of which date from the 13th century.
 The town retains a large section of the city walls, part of which can be walked round.

 Major historical attractions include the Jacobins Theatre dating from 1224, the flamboyant Gothic St Malo's Church, the Romanesque St Saviour's Basilica, Duchess Anne's Tower and the Château de Dinan.

 A major highlight in the calendar is Dinan's Fête des Remparts.
 The town is transformed with decoration and many locals dress up in medieval garb for this two-day festival.
 The festival takes place over the third weekend in July every even-numbered year.
+At least in November, the city hosts the Festival Films courts de Dinan, an international French-speaking film festival.